seabassapologist/idea-no-hi-translation/lookup_tables.md

 * All Tables and Offsets in this section are relative to **PRG**`$058000`.
 Both the lookup tables and the graphics data itself live in this region of ROM
 * Each table is allocated 239 bytes in ROM, but not all of them are fully used.
 This is so that the smaller fonts still line up with the same character bytes used in the Full Width table

+* Table Format:
+    * Index corresponds to a character byte in the script
+    * Table Offset is the location within the table, that contains the Graphics Offset value for that character.
+This is calculated by taking the Index, subtracting `$10`, then doubling the value, and adding it with the corresponding Font Offset
+        * For those curious why: The first 16 bytes of script bytes are all control codes, meaning there's no graphics data for them, so we subtract `$10` from the index, so that the table indexing lines up with the first drawable character.
+We then double it because each entry is two bytes, and the Font Offset comes from the Font Offset table (see [Font Offset Table](#font-offset-table))
+    * The Graphics Offset for each index is stored in a table starting at **PRG**`$58000 + <Font Offset>`, so we use `$058000 + <Table Offset>` to get the Graphics Offset
+    * Finally the Address is found by adding the Graphics Offset with `$058000`, which gives us the exact **PRG** address for the start of each respective character
+    * Image is the 1bpp format tile extracted using a tile editor, for your viewing pleasure

 ### Font Offset Table

 This table starts at exactly **PRG**`$058000` and only contains three entries, which correspond to each style of font (indicated by the control code read at the beginning of the text chunk)